1946–47 Port Vale F.C. season: Third Division South

 Of the 1938–39 squad there were six who returned for the 1946–47 campaign: goalkeepers George Heppell and Arthur Jepson; defender Harry Griffiths; and midfielders Alf Bellis, Wilf Smith, and Don Triner.
 The rest had been recruited between 1939 and 1946.
 Three players specifically recruited in summer 1946 to help win promotion were experienced forward Colin Lyman (signed from Tottenham Hotspur for 'fairly substantial fee'); 'the assassin' Garth Butler (Derby County); and half-back Norman Hallam (Chelsea).
 Also £1,000 was spent on "The Rec", with 23 new barriers and six new turnstiles installed.
 Tickets were priced at £5 for a season, or one shilling on the day.

-The season started with a goalless draw at the Withdean Stadium, before a 2–1 defeat by Exeter City in front of 14,490 home fans.
-This attendance was excellent, though would not be bettered all season.
+The season started with a goalless draw at the Withdean Stadium before a 2–1 defeat by Exeter City in front of 14,490 home fans.
+This attendance was excellent, though it would not be bettered all season.
 With Heppell in fine form in goal, Jepson was sold to Stoke City for £3,750.
+On 23 September, Vale recorded a 4–1 win over Notts County, though only one point was gained from the following four games.
 With Vale in poor form at the bottom of the league, manager Billy Frith resigned on 11 October, detailing a list of complaints against the directors, generally accusing them of undermining him and failing to support him sufficiently.
 Soon Cardiff City won at "the Rec" by four goals to nil, after which Lyman put in a transfer request.
 On 17 October, the club bought Jimmy Todd from Blackpool for then-club record fee, on the recommendation of Stanley Matthews.
 Lyman was then sold to Nottingham Forest for a higher fee than was paid for him earlier in the year.
 Gordon Hodgson was then appointed manager ahead of forty other applicants.
-Finding his team's unconvincing away from home he soon began to search for new players.
+His first game was a 5–1 home victory over Reading, though a 4–1 loss at Walsall came a week later.
+Finding his team unconvincing away from home, he soon began to search for new players.